My Dying Bride: Turn Loose the Swans (1992–1994)

 As the Flower Withers was followed by a large tour in the UK and the mainland Europe, and in 1992 they recorded their next EP, The Thrash of Naked Limbs.
 Another tour was planned, but cancelled when their current drummer had a bad fall while shooting the accompanying video.
 In 1993, Martin Powell joined as My Dying Bride's keyboardist and violinist, and they started the recording of their second studio album, Turn Loose the Swans.
 With the joining of Martin Powell, the usage of violin increased even more since their As the Flower Withers album.
 The album was released that year followed by a tour and another EP, I Am the Bloody Earth.

 The Angel and the Dark River (1995)

 1995 saw the release of My Dying Bride's next album, The Angel and the Dark River.
 The album was followed with a successful tour with some of their first festival gigs, and soon after the fans saw the release of their first compilation album, Trinity, a collection of songs from their first three EPs.
-In the end of 1995, My Dying Bride traveled on a three-month tour with Iron Maiden.
+At the end of 1995, My Dying Bride traveled on a three-month tour with Iron Maiden.